gpeterson406/GreenwoodBookHTML/02-reintroductionToStatistics.md

 simplest loop just involves printing out the index, ``print(b)`` at each step.
 This is our first use of curly braces, { and }, that are used to group the code we want to repeatedly run as we proceed through the loop.
-By typing the following code in a code chunk and then highlighting it all and hitting the run button, R will go through the loop *B* = 5 times, printing out the counter:
+By typing the following code in a codechunk and then highlighting it all and hitting the run button, R will go through the loop *B* = 5 times, printing out the counter:

 ```